-The budget required for governmental financial operations is decided on by the Diet of Japan, and business plans and financial plans (funds through borrowing from the fiscal investment funds and loans, bonds, investments from the general account, equity participation, etc.) are appended to the budget and submitted to the Diet of Japan.
+The budget required for governmental financial operations is decided on by the Diet of Japan, and business plans and financial plans (funds through borrowing from the fiscal investment funds and loans, bonds and investments from the general account, equity participation, etc.) are appended to the budget and submitted to the Diet of Japan.

-These operations are classified into Micro Business and Individual Operations, Agriculture, Forestry, Fisheries and Food Business Operations, SME Loan Programs and Securitization Support Programs (Guarantee-type Operation), Securitization Support Programs Purchase-type Operation), Credit Insurance Programs, JBIC Operations and Operations to Facilitate Crisis Responses.
+These operations are classified into Micro Business and Individual Operations, Agriculture, Forestry, Fisheries and Food Business Operations, SME Loan Programs and Securitization Support Programs (Guarantee-type Operation), Securitization Support Programs (Purchase-type Operation), Credit Insurance Programs, JBIC Operations, Financial Operations for Facilitating Realignment of United States Forces in Japan, Operations to Facilitate Crisis Responses, and Operations to Facilitate Specific Business Promotion.
 Accounts are made for each classification ("operation account") for accounting treatment.

 The funds procured by JFC through borrowing from the fiscal investment funds and loans, bonds and investments from the general account are managed separately by each operational account.
 In principle, it is assumed that funds intended for one operation account will not be used for another operation account.
-Accordingly, asset and liability management is conducted for the risks associated with financial assets and liabilities for each operation account.
+Accordingly, ALM (asset and liability management) is conducted for the risks associated with financial assets and liabilities for each operation account.
 Note that financial instruments that can be used for the management of surplus funds are limited to extremely safe instruments such as Japanese government bonds, etc., as stipulated by The JFC Act.

-The purpose of the Account for JBIC Operations is to conduct the financing required for "Promoting overseas development and acquisition of strategically important natural resources to Japan", "Maintaining and improving the international competitiveness of Japanese industries", "Promoting overseas projects for conserving global environment, such as mitigating global warming", and "Taking appropriate measures with respect to disruptions to international financial order".
+The purpose of the Account for JBIC Operations is to conduct the financing required for "Promoting overseas development and acquisition of strategically important natural resources to Japan", "Maintaining and improving the international competitiveness of Japanese industries",

+"Promoting overseas projects for conserving the global environment, such as mitigating global warming", and "Taking appropriate measures with respect to disruptions to international financial order".
 Principal operations consist of export loans, import loans, investment financing, financing for business development and capital investment (including guarantees expect for "capital investment").
-To conduct these operations funds are raised through borrowing from fiscal investment funds and loans and the issuing of bonds.
+To conduct these operations funds are raised through borrowing from the fiscal investment funds and loans and the issuing of bonds.
 ALM (asset and liability management) is conducted for financial assets and liabilities in this account that are subject to interest-rate and currency fluctuations to ensure that interest-rate and currency fluctuations do not have an adverse effect on these operations.
 Also, derivative transactions are conducted for the purpose of mitigating risk inherent in foreign currency denominated transactions.